 Sea lavenders are found in coastal habitats such as beaches, salt marshes, coastal prairies as well as saline and alkaline areas.
 Perez’s sea lavender is widely distributed in these types of habitats, but it is also very common along the roadsides of Southern California and in ornamental landscapes.

 At the San Elijo Lagoon Ecological Reserve, Perez’s sea lavender is found at the edge of the Harbaugh Seaside Trails and in the West Basin.
-Plants used to occur along the Pole Road, but diligent removal by the Lagoon Platoon has eliminated them in that area.
+Plants used to occur along the Pole Road, but diligent removal by Nature Collective volunteers has eliminated them in that area.

 Sea lavenders are dicot angiosperms in the leadwort or plumbago family (Plumbaginaceae), which includes about 400 species of annuals or perennial subshrubs or vines, mostly associated with saline soils.
 However, only two species of this family are native to California, California sea lavender (Limonium californicum) and sea pink (Armeria maritima ssp. californica2).